 College football's opening weekend pits the nation's premier programs against each other in resume-boosting, College Football Playoff-shifting games right out of the gate.
 Florida outlasted Miami in a Week Zero matchup in 2019.
 The year before, it was Auburn beating Washington in the annual Chick-fil-A Kickoff Game.
 Heavyweights meeting early with national championship game implications is nothing new, but some games just mean more.

-In 2024, though, two of the most storied and powerful teams in the country are set to meet.
-The Clemson Tigers and Georgia Bulldogs — two programs that show no signs of slowing down anytime soon — will meet at Mercedes-Benz Stadium on opening weekend.
+In 2021, two of the most storied and powerful teams in the country are set to meet.
+The Clemson Tigers and Georgia Bulldogs — two programs that show no signs of slowing down — will meet at Bank of America Stadium in Charlotte, North Carolina on opening weekend.

 "To play a great opponent like the University of Georgia in a first-class venue like Mercedes-Benz Stadium will be an outstanding experience for our football team and fans.
 The resumption of our storied rivalry with Georgia has been a high priority for us and will continue to be a high priority moving forward."

 — Clemson Director of Athletics Dan Radakovich, via GeorgiaDogs.com